YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 ## Q614.
 How are you going to end this section regarding the use of AWS resources?

+As we can tested from configureation the two ec2 instance created with auto scalling group  are always running regardless of we termoinate or stopp them.
+Even if we are not using them but they are running

+In order to save aws resources

 ## Q615.
 Create a piece of code (Python or bash) to reproduce the above steps required to launch a new set of web servers with a load balancer.
 Start using the AMI that you have already created.